superfly/docs/reference/fly-launch.html.md

 ```
 There's the Dockerfile scanner taking over.
 I'll enter `y` to have a look at the other settings the scanner picked up from my source code.
 The Fly Launch web page opens and I can change some basic settings like my app name or region if I want to:

-* The region is where flyctl will start Machines for this app if not otherwise specified.
-The first deployment will put the app's Machines in that region.
-I'll keep `ewr` to start.
+* The region is where Fly Launch will create the app's Machines on first deployment; this region is the `primary_region` in the `fly.toml` file.
+The primary region is where flyctl will add Machines for new process groups as well.
+I'll keep the `ewr` region to start.

-* Next, I check the port for services.
-My Flask app listens on port 4999, not the more common (and default for `fly.toml`) port 8080, so my Dockerfile contains the line:
+* Next, I check the port for services; this port is the `internal_port` in the [`[[http_service]]` section](/docs/reference/configuration/#the-services-sections) of the `flytoml` file.
+My Flask app listens on port 4999, not the more common port 8080 (the `fly.toml` default), so my Dockerfile contains the line:

     ```Dockerfile
     EXPOSE 4999
     ```

     Fly.io doesn't care about EXPOSE statements in Dockerfiles directly, because we don't actually run containers, and services via our proxy are configured in `fly.toml`, not in the Dockerfile.
-But as a convenience, the Dockerfile `fly launch` scanner catches EXPOSE if it's there, and fills in `internal_port` on the [`[[http_service]]` section](/docs/reference/configuration/#the-services-sections) accordingly.
+But the Dockerfile `fly launch` scanner catches EXPOSE if it's there, and fills in accordingly.
 I confirm that the port is set to 4999 via the Fly Launch the web page.

-* Everything else looks good so I click **Confirm Settings**.
+* Everything else looks good, so I click **Confirm Settings**.

 Returning to the terminal, I can see the app getting created and the image getting built in the output (edited for brevity):